mavlink/mavlink-devguide/en/guide/routing.md

 > **Warning** Forwarded messages must not be changed/repackaged by the forwarding system (the original message is passed to the new link).

 <span></span>
-> **Note** Systems should treat messages that they cannot process as broadcast messages, and forward appropriately (e.g. if the message is not supported/understood by the library, or if they don't have the correct signature for authenticating a message).
+> **Note** Systems should treat messages that they cannot read as broadcast messages, and forward appropriately (i.e. for messages that are not supported/understood by the library).
+Signed messages that cannot be authenticated (but which can be read) should be forwarded according to the normal routing rules.

 ## Routing Detail